 Black bears, javelinas, skunks, rodents and other animals may explore your campsite looking for food scraps.
 Do your part to properly store food, water, and edible items from animals whether backpacking in the Chisos Mountains or camping at a primitive roadside campsite.

-Keep a clean camp.
 Cook away from your sleeping area.
 Dispose of cooking water in camper sinks in the Chisos Basin campground or well away from camp in the backcountry.
 Strain water to insure food scraps aren't dumped on the ground.